Contact Us

 Overview

-While not a heavy rain event, some welcomed rain is coming to the Mid-Atlantic region with highest amounts likely along and near the PA/MD border.
+While not a heavy rain event, some beneficial rainfall is coming to the Mid-Atlantic region with highest amounts likely along and south of the PA/MD border.
 Map courtesy NOAA, tropicaltidbits.com

 Details

 Colder-than-normal air pushed into the Mid-Atlantic region on Sunday following the passage of a strong cold front and it was ushered in on strong northwesterly winds that gusted to 50 mph or so.
 These same northwest winds will be a noticeable factor throughout the rest of today, and then they’ll die down later tonight with high pressure building into the area.
 On Tuesday, temperatures will remain below normal for this time of year and - just as important in terms of prospects for any frozen precipitation - dew points will be quite low as well, indicative of a very dry air mass.
-Clouds will thicken during the morning hours as low pressure starts to head in this direction from the Midwest.
+After a clear start to the day, clouds will thicken during the late morning hours as low pressure starts to head in this direction from the Midwest.

-With a cold, dry air mass in place, some of the rain that heads into the Mid-Atlantic later tomorrow and tomorrow night could be mixed with snow at times; primarily, in those areas north of the PA/MD border.
+With a cold, dry air mass in place, some of the rain that heads into the Mid-Atlantic region later Tuesday and Tuesday night could be mixed with snow at times; especially, in those higher elevation areas north of the PA/MD border.
 Map courtesy NOAA, tropicaltidbits.com

 On Tuesday afternoon, the leading edge of the precipitation shield will make inroads into the Mid-Atlantic region with rain possible from central PA to north-central MD.
-This rain shield will tend to be confined to near the PA/MD border for a few hours and then will likely expand noticeably in coverage by the late evening hours encompassing much of the Mid-Atlantic region and it could last all the way to the hours just before daybreak on Wednesday.
+This rain shield will tend to be confined to near the PA/MD border for a few hours, and then as upper-level support moves in overhead, the precipitation shield will likely expand noticeably in coverage by the late evening hours on Tuesday.
+In fact, precipitation is likely to encompass much of the Mid-Atlantic region by the late evening on Tuesday and it could last all the way to daybreak on Wednesday in many areas.

-In terms of precipitation type, while certainly not a significant snow event, there can be some snowflakes mixing in at times from late tomorrow into the overnight hours; primarily, in areas to the north of the PA/MD border.
-In many cases, this would be the first taste of snow so far this season.
+In terms of precipitation type, while certainly not a significant snow event, there can be some snowflakes mixing in at times from late Tuesday into the early morning hours on Wednesday in those higher elevation locations to the northwest of the big cities.
+Farther inland, there can even be some minor accumulation amounts on the order of an inch or two in, for example, the region from State College to Scranton in upstate PA.

 Meteorologist Paul Dorian